MyLifeUa/MyLife/README.md

 ### 2.9.
 User Interaction

-To verify our user interaction and get a feel for the overall system interaction and design, we created a mobile application [prototype](./prototype/MyLife - MobileApp.pdf)
+To verify our user interaction, check design and get a feel for the overall system feel, we created a mobile application [prototype](./prototype/MyLife - MobileApp.pdf)